telerik/winforms-docs/controls/editors/dateonlypicker/features/date-formats.md

 # Date Formats

->A details explanation about the default date format strings can be found in this [MSDN article](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).
+>A detail explanation about the default date format strings can be found in this [MSDN article](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).

 The table below displays a list of the standard format characters supported by __RadDateOnlyPicker__.